Miso soup recipes contain miso paste. What is miso? It is a Japanese name for fermented soy bean paste.

 Soy protein is also most similar to meat protein, making it an ideal protein substitute for vegans.

 Fermenting breaks downs the harmful substances in the beans and makes the soy proteins more digestible.
-Miso is produced by fermenting soy beans in a specific way.

 I love the small bowl of basic miso soup with its signature colour, small soft cubes of silken tofu and thin healthy strips of wakame seaweed.
-Not sure why it goes so well with Japanese short grain rice.
-It just do.
+Not sure why it goes so well with Japanese short grain rice, it just do.

 There are many types of miso pastes especially in different regions of Japan.
 There are white miso, red miso and brown miso.
 The darker the color, the more flavoursome the miso paste.
 Miso soups, I believe, is usually made with white miso where the flavour is lighter and more subtle.